HR expert Anna Ives outlines your rights if you are on long term sickness leave.

 They should focus on your health and wellbeing, and only discuss your return to work when you feel you are ready to do so.
 They may wish to make a record of how you are progressing.

 Sometimes a home visit may be necessary if the LTS lasts a considerable amount of time.
 Such meetings should only be if you are happy to have someone from work meet you at home.
 You can agree to another location, such as a café or you may visit the office if you wish.
 Legally you will have to have a meeting, but not necessarily at home.
-The LTS meeting should cover:
+The Long Term Sickness meeting should cover:

 Contact during LTS can help to arrange a return to work plan.
 Again there should not be any pressure on when to return to work from your employer, but a discussion about the support that might be needed for you to be able to return to work.

 Each business will have a different sick pay scheme.
 Details of such schemes should be included in your written statement of employment particulars or the statement should refer to a separate document for such details.
 If there is not a scheme, the written statement should say so.
 Legally there must be a scheme or reference to how to apply for Government schemes.

 The Equality Act defines disability as a long-term physical or mental impairment which has a substantial adverse effect upon an individual’s ability to carry out normal day-to-day activities.
 You may want to check to see if your illness is covered under this Act.

 If you are deemed to be disabled, your employer is under a legal obligation to consider making ‘reasonable adjustments’ to enable you to work.

 Once you have been absent through sickness for three to four weeks, your employer should seek your consent to enable them to obtain a medical report.
 This can be from your GP, but an Occupational Health report can be arranged through your employer’s service as this will assess your medical condition in relation to your specific duties as set out in your job description.